Marlo Bancoro: Board member (2022 - 2025)

-Bancoro ran for Sangguniang Panlalawigan of Zamboanga Sibugay's 1st congressional district during the 2022 elections under Laban ng Demokratikong Pilipino, he placed in 5th place and successfully gained a seat.
+Bancoro ran for Sangguniang Panlalawigan of Zamboanga Sibugay's 1st congressional district during the 2022 elections under Laban ng Demokratikong Pilipino, he placed in 5th place and gained a seat.

 House of Representatives (2025 - present)

-Bancoro ran for the House of Representatives during the 2025 elections under Partido Federal ng Pilipinas and successfully defeated incumbent representative and former Governor of Zamboanga Sibugay, Wilter Palma of Lakas–CMD.
+Bancoro ran for the House of Representatives during the 2025 elections under Partido Federal ng Pilipinas and defeated incumbent representative and former Governor of Zamboanga Sibugay, Wilter Palma of Lakas–CMD.
 Bancoro supported House Speaker Martin Romualdez and became part of the Majority Bloc.